theCoderCat/v/readme.md

 ### Merge 2 arrays in sorted order

+My chosen solution is *sort first, then merge*
 Please take a look at `sortedmerge.go` for the code.

 This solution will sort 2 smaller arrays before merging.